Symphony No. 9 in E minor, Opus 95, From the New World

 Jeanette Thurber was not a woman who easily accepted no for an answer.
 In June 1891, she invited Dvořák to New York to direct the National Conservatory of Music, an establishment she had been nurturing into existence over several years.
-Thurber had studied music in Paris, and when she returned to the United States she used the considerable financial resources of her businessman-husband to create an American conservatory in the French image—one in which talented students of all backgrounds would be supported at the government’s expense, regardless of gender or of racial or economic background.
+Thurber had studied music in Paris, and when she returned to the United States she used the considerable financial resources of her businessman-husband to create an American conservatory in the French image—which is to say, one in which talented students of all backgrounds would be supported at the government’s expense, regardless of sex or of racial or economic background.
 In 1891, she finally managed to get the organization chartered through an act of Congress.
-By that time she had already enlisted an impressive roster of musicians to serve on the faculty, including the cellist and composer Victor Herbert.
+By that time she had already enlisted an impressive roster of musicians to serve on the faculty, including the pianist Rafael Joseffy and the cellist (and composer) Victor Herbert.
 Securing a composer of Dvořák’s eminence to lead the conservatory would be a phenomenal coup.
 And she brought it off.

-On September 26, 1892, Dvořák and part of his family arrived in New York (four of six children remained back home in Bohemia) and took up residence at a townhouse at 327 East 17th Street, a short stroll from the National Conservatory.
+On September 26, 1892, Dvořák and part of his family arrived in New York (four of six children remained back home in Bohemia) and took up residence at a townhouse at 327 East 17th Street, a short stroll from the National Conservatory (which was located at 126-128 East 17th Street, on a site now occupied by Washington Irving High School).
 The Dvořák home is no more.
 In 1941, Mayor Fiorello LaGuardia had a historical plaque installed on the façade in a bow to the composer’s centennial.
 The building’s façade was granted landmark status in February 1991 (the Dvořák sesquicentennial), but within months a nearby hospital, which by that time owned the property, prevailed on New York’s City Council to overturn that landmark designation.
-In August 1991 the house was razed to make way for an AIDS hospice.
+In August 1991 the house was accordingly razed to make way for an AIDS hospice.
 The block was re-named Dvořák Place, and in 1997 a non-profit group called the Dvořák American Heritage Association installed a statue of the composer in Stuyvesant Square Park, just across the street from where he had lived.
-Dvořák would remain a New Yorker until 1895 (spending the summer of 1893 in the Czech community of Spillville, Iowa, and the following summer in Prague).
-He built the National Conservatory’s curriculum and faculty, appeared as a guest conductor, and composed such masterworks as his American String Quartet, his String Quintet in E-flat major, and his Symphony From the New World.
+Dvořák would remain a New Yorker until 1895 (spending the summer of 1893 in the Czech community of Spillville, Iowa, and the following summer in Prague), building the National Conservatory’s curriculum and faculty, appearing as a guest conductor, and composing such masterworks as his String Quartet No. 12 in F major (Opus 96, The American), his String Quintet in E-flat major (Opus 97), and his Symphony From the New World.
 The National Conservatory continued to flourish for two decades following Dvořák’s years there.
-But by 1915 its reputation began to wane.
-It left its 17th Street facility and moved from one address to another, disappearing from the scene in 1928.
+But by 1915 its reputation began to wane; it left its 17th Street facility and moved from one address to another, disappearing from the scene in 1928.

-Although he was occasionally wracked with homesickness, Dvořák enjoyed much about his American years.
+Although he was occasionally wracked with homesickness, there is no question that Dvořák enjoyed much about his American years.
 Musical New York made much of him, delighting in having so distinguished a European composer in their midst.
-Dvořák found many of his students receptive and stimulating, and his musical curiosity went into high gear when he encountered African-American and American Indian music.
-These repertories have been much invoked in discussion of the New World Symphony, beginning with the composer’s own observations about the piece.
+Dvořák found many of his students to be receptive and stimulating, and his insatiable musical curiosity went into high gear when he encountered African-American and American Indian music.
+These repertories have been much invoked in discussion of the Symphony From the New World, beginning with the composer’s own observations about the piece.

 The African-American presence in the American music scene was immense during Dvořák’s years, which coincided with the rise of ragtime.
-Born of certain strands of African-American music in the mid- to late-nineteenth century, ragtime emerged into mainstream commercial consciousness through minstrel shows and, in the 1890s, through performances at prestigious popular venues by such pianist-composers as Scott Joplin.
+Born of certain strands of African-American music in the mid- to late-nineteenth century, ragtime emerged into mainstream commercial consciousness through minstrel shows and, in the 1890s, through performances at prestigious popular venues (the 1893 World’s Columbian Exposition in Chicago—which Dvořák attended--is often cited) by such pianist-composers as Scott Joplin.
 But ragtime left no effect on Dvořák.
 His fascination seems to have centered more on spirituals.
 One of his National Conservatory students, Harry Burleigh, would create dozens of spiritual arrangements that would become famous beyond the African-American community, arrangements whose European “respectability” were perfectly in line with, say, Brahms’s take on German folk songs or Dvořák’s settings of Moravian traditional tunes.

 For all its presumed American-ness, Dvořák’s New World Symphony is perhaps best approached as an unusually inspired late-nineteenth-century composition firmly anchored in the European orchestral tradition.
-The first movement is introduced by a slow, brooding introduction.
-Dvořák unifies this with what follows through the cunning use of thematic recollection, a technique he uses throughout the symphony.
-In this case, the music of the introduction seems a not-yet-fully-formed expression of the heroic horn theme at the outset of the allegro portion.
+The first movement is cast in a sonata form introduced by a slow, brooding introduction, but Dvořák unifies these two sections—indeed, the symphony as a whole—through the cunning use of thematic recollection: In this case, the music of the introduction seems a not-yet-fully-formed expression of the heroic, rather Wagnerian, horn theme at the outset of the Allegro molto portion.
+Though the movement’s structure follows familiar contours, the layout of its tonality does not lack for interesting details.
+That horn theme, for example, is first heard in its complete form in the key of E-flat minor, a semitone below the overriding key of E minor; the sidestep that rectifies the movement to its proper key adds an element of psychological uplift.
 The ensuing themes are not less evocative: a dance-tune (introduced by flute and oboe) curiously reminiscent of “Turkey in the Straw” and another that evokes, for many, the spiritual “Swing Low, Sweet Chariot.”

-The second movement opens with a series of dense chords before the emergence of one of the most famous English horn tunes ever written, one that combines tenderness, nostalgia, and a sense of resolute hopefulness.
+The second movement, Largo, opens with a series of dense chords before settling into the key of D-flat major for one of the most famous English horn tunes ever written, one that combines tenderness, nostalgia, and a sense of resolute hopefulness.
 It sounds for all the world like a folk song, and that is what generations of listeners have taken it to be, especially once the title “Goin’ Home” became attached to it.
 In fact, the song “Goin’ Home” followed the symphony by three decades when, in 1922, William Arms Fisher crafted words to fit Dvořák’s tune.
 Fisher (1861-1948), who had studied with Dvořák at the National Conservatory and eventually was his teaching assistant there, became a notable music historian, editor, and author.
-An enthusiast for Dvořák’s ideas about melding authentic American songs with the techniques of classical composition, Fisher made numerous concert settings of African-American pieces, which he published in 1926 as Seventy Spirituals.
+An enthusiast for Dvořák’s ideas about melding authentic American songs with the techniques of classical composition, Fisher made numerous concert settings of African-American pieces, which he gathered into a collection and published in 1926.
 This helped confuse the issue, but the fact is that “Goin’ Home” is strictly a “pseudo-spiritual.”
 The music gives way to a bucolic section that seems to shimmer with birdsong, after which the English horn returns with its plaintive melody.
-This largo was the first of two movements that Dvořák suggested were derived from Longfellow’s “Hiawatha,” though precisely which section of that epic it portrays has been a matter of debate.
+This Largo was the first of two movements that Dvořák suggested were derived from Longfellow’s “Hiawatha,” though precisely which section of that epic it portrays has been a matter of debate.

 The composer was more precise when it came to the third movement.
-This, he said, relates to the section of Longfellow’s poem that describes the dance of Pau-Puk-Keewis: “It was he who in his frenzy / Whirled these drifting sands together, / On the dunes of Nagow Wudjoo, / When, among the guests assembled, / He so merrily and madly / Danced at Hiawatha's wedding, / Danced the Beggar's Dance to please them.”
-The dance is introduced, curiously, by a pair of two sharp stabs of sound, a motif Dvořák has borrowed from Beethoven’s Ninth Symphony.
-A pastoral central section ensues.
+This Scherzo, he said, relates to the section of Longfellow’s poem that describes the dance of Pau-Puk-Keewis: “It was he who in his frenzy / Whirled these drifting sands together, / On the dunes of Nagow Wudjoo, / When, among the guests assembled, / He so merrily and madly / Danced at Hiawatha's wedding, / Danced the Beggar's Dance to please them.”
+The dance is introduced, most curiously, by a motif Dvořák has borrowed quite unashamedly from Beethoven’s Ninth Symphony.
+A pastoral trio ensues.
 If you weren’t forewarned that this was taking place “on the shores of Gitche Gumee, on the dunes of Nagow Wudjoo, by the shining Big-Sea-Water,” you might reasonably assume the scene was somewhere in Upper Austria.
-The “Beethoven’s Ninth” motif returns as a transition back to the main theme, and the proceedings die away in a coda during which we hear reminiscences of themes from the first movement.
+The “Beethoven’s Ninth” motif returns as a transition back to the main Scherzo theme, and the proceedings die away in a coda during which we hear reminiscences of themes from the first movement.